Notes On The Season: Oscar Voter Turnout Breaking News, Key Category Predictions, And Who Will Be Snubbed Come Monday?

 A column chronicling conversations and events on the awards circuit.

-Oscar nominations are finally upon us, coming up starting at 5:19AM PT on Monday, so finally we can get the answer to the question I posed in this column last week about engagement of Academy voters in this strange Covid-extended season: “Is Anybody Watching These Movies?”
-The films nominated we can definitely predict will be movies voters mostly consumed either on laptops, phones, or Big Screen TV sets if they can figure out how to cast them on there.
+Oscar nominations are upon us, coming up starting at 5:19 a.m.
+PT on Monday, so finally we can get the answer to the question I posed in this column last week about engagement of Academy voters in this strange Covid-extended season: “Is anybody watching these movies?”

+The films nominated we can definitely predict will be movies voters mostly consumed either on laptops, phones, or big-screen TV sets, if they can figure out how to cast them on there.
 Many probably just watched directly on Netflix or Amazon or on their DVD screeners, the final year AMPAS is allowing those.
-That makes the annual guessing game of who gets to have their publicists put out humble or shocked reaction statements all the trickier (I take a stab at some predictions later in this column).
-I have previously pointed out several email and phone conversations I have had with AMPAS members who are not too excited, whether it be about surfing the flood of movies on the Academy’s digital Screening Room (223 in the Best Picture category at last count), or just the state of a pandemic-exhausted season that has eliminated completely the usual in-person activities associated with the campaigns, turned precursor awards shows into zoom calls, and flatlined enthusiasm for an 8 (!) month run towards Oscar glory.
-An Academy source took exception to those complaints, telling me off the record it did not reflect what they are seeing among most of the membership.
+That makes the annual guessing game of who gets to have their publicists put out humble or shocked reaction statements all the trickier.
+(I take a stab at some predictions later in this column.)
+I previously have pointed out several email and phone conversations I’ve had with AMPAS members who are not too excited, whether it be about surfing the flood of movies on the Academy’s digital Screening Room (223 in the Best Picture category at last count), or just the state of a pandemic-exhausted season that has eliminated completely the usual in-person activities associated with the campaigns, turned precursor awards shows into Zoom calls and flatlined enthusiasm for an eight-month (!!) run toward Oscar glory.
+An Academy source took exception to those complaints, telling me off the record that it did not reflect what they are seeing among most of the membership.
 Fair.
-But afterwards I still continued to hear some concern from members.
+But afterward I still continued to hear some concern from members.
 Here is one that came in the next day from a veteran member who has worked in different facets of the industry:

 Related Story